 This year I have finally succeeded in growing pumpkins in my garden.
 Ahem.
 Actually they succeeded in growing themselves.
 I had nothing to do with it.
 They popped up all on their own and I let them grow as mystery plants.
 Voila!
 Pumpkins for me!
 Isn’t she beautiful?

 Considering how proud I am of these pumpkins, I was not about to carve them for Halloween decor.
-They’ll be put to non-aesthetic use (well besides posing for these photos that is).

 My pumpkin culinary adventures begin with this vegetarian chili.
 Usually I find vegetarian chili to be boring and dull, so I knew I had my work cut out for me.
 I did some homework and laid out a plan and created delicious Pumpkin Black Bean Chili.